la2050/archive/_projects/2016/agency-of-assets.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  ICA LA, in collaboration with arts advocate Pete Galindo and Legacy LA, will create Agency of Assets—an initiative designed to catalyze local high school youth into leadership roles in the arts and creative economy through engagement, experience, and employment.
+In its pilot stage, a cohort of twenty students will participate in a spring break immersion program, followed by mentorship meetings, summer job positions, and the creation of a pop-up art space in fall 2017.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]